 School counsellors are committed to evidence-based practice in the fields of psychology and education.
 They are empathetic listeners who have the ability to make students feel comfortable and at ease.
 School counsellors are also excellent verbal communicators who know how to quickly build relationships based on trust, and collaborate with families, school staff and external agencies to support a young person.
 School counsellors are organised, have high professional standards and are committed to ethical record-keeping.

 How to decide if you should be a school counsellor

 If you are approachable, have a high ethical standard, and are able to respond calmly and flexibly in difficult situations, consider becoming a school counsellor in NSW public schools.

 How to become a school counsellor

-To become a school counsellor in NSW public schools, you will need to complete approved courses in primary or secondary teaching, psychology and school counselling, including child and adolescent psychology, psychological assessment of school aged students and in-school practicum.
-You will also need to be eligible for full or provisional registration as a psychologist in NSW.
+To become a school counsellor in NSW public schools, you will need to complete approved courses in primary or secondary teaching and psychology/school counselling, and be eligible for full or provisional registration as a psychologist in NSW.